lazzarello/graphql_coding_quiz/README.md

 ## Hello World!

 I haven't used Django in many years.
-My current employer built their own async ground software on top of the aiohttp library.
+I'm more familliar with a codebase from an employer built with the aiohttp library.
 Most recently, I use a MVC framework in Julia called Genie.
 I like it a lot.
 For this quiz, I used a [Hello World example](https://djangoforbeginners.com/hello-world/) to get all the syntax and conventions right for Django.

 ## Run with docker